Major Credit Bureaus in the USA

 Credit reports are full of various financial information regarding credit lines and an individual's credit history but are based mainly on a three-digit credit score.
 This credit score is a point system that typically ranges between 300 and 850, with the higher number of points representing a higher and better credit score.

 The credit score impacts not only the general size of a loan a consumer can qualify for but also the interest rates on those loans.
 A credit score may also be required when renting a home or business space, and even as an employment pre-qualification process.
-For these reasons, Equifax, Experian, and TransUnion all offer several credit screening products to best suit the needs of the party who is requesting a credit report.
+For these reasons, Equifax, Experian, and TransUnion all offer several credit screening products to best suit the needs of the party requesting a credit report.

 Let’s get a closer look at each of the credit bureaus